ungoogled-software/ungoogled-chromium/docs/building.md

 [Follow the official Windows build instructions](https://chromium.googlesource.com/chromium/src/+/64.0.3282.168/docs/windows_build_instructions.md#visual-studio).

-**IMPORTANT**: According to [a Chromium developer in Google Groups](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/PsqFiJ-j5B4/9wO3wflWCQAJ), due to bugs in the 10.0.16299.15 SDK (that comes with Visual Studio 2017 as of Feburary 2018) *will not work* to build Chromium.
+**IMPORTANT**: According to [a Chromium developer in Google Groups](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/PsqFiJ-j5B4/9wO3wflWCQAJ), due to bugs in the 10.0.16299.15 SDK (that comes with Visual Studio 2017 as of February 2018) *will not work* to build Chromium.
 The 10.0.15063 SDK must be downloaded and installed.
 This can be downloaded from the [Windows SDK Archive](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive).

 When installing the SDK, the "Debugging Tools for Windows" feature must be enabled.
 Visual Studio 2017 does not enable this by default, so it has to be added in by selecting "Modify" on the SDK entry in "Add or remove programs".